TeyyaM/Chronicle/README.md

 # Chronicle

-A private journaling web app designed to help you keep track of your mood over time and store your journal entrees for you to look back on.
+A private journaling web app designed to help you keep track of your mood over time and store your journal entries for you to look back on.

 Created by [Tessa](https://github.com/TeyyaM), [Josiah](https://github.com/J-pilon) and [Sam](https://github.com/brackish888).